bbockban/patient-management/README.md

 ```
 This command runs the app in development mode.
 Open http://localhost:5173 to view it in your browser.

-Add .env file for API calls as exemplified on .env.example where the API url is the on provided for the challenge.
+Add .env file for API calls as exemplified on .env.example where the API url is the one provided for the challenge.

 ## Tools